Eolu/const-gen/README.md

 ## Limitations

 This crate will use the endianness, pointer widths, etc of the host machine rather than the target, unlike normal consts.
-This could probably be solved with some conditional code at a few key points of generation, but until then beware when working on a native level.
+It's still unclear if this caveat could be resolved with a reasonable amount of effort.

 ## Features